-7. BSLT with Honours
+7. BSLP(Hons) with Honours

-The Degree of Bachelor of Speech and Language Therapy may be awarded with or without Honours.
+The Degree of Bachelor of Speech and Language Pathology with Honours may be awarded with or without Honours.
 A candidate who has fulfilled the requirements herein prescribed for the degree and whose work has been of a sufficiently high standard may be recommended by the Dean of Science for admission to the degree with First or Second Class Honours.
 The candidates obtaining Second Class Honours shall be listed in two divisions (Division 1 and Division 2).

-Schedule to the Regulations for the Degree of Bachelor of Speech and Language Therapy
+Schedule to the Regulations for the Degree of Bachelor of Speech and Language Pathology with Honours